wordijp/browserify-maybe-multi-require/README.md

 ```

 ### workdir
-By default, `browserify-maybe-multi-require` will try to find the working bower components dir from the dir of `process.cwd()`.
+By default, `browserify-maybe-multi-require` will try to find the working bower components dir when using it, from the dir of `process.cwd()`.
 But you can specify another one.

 In programmatic API, pls use like `b.plugin(browserifyMaybeMultiRequire.workdir(thedir), {..})`.
 In command line, pls use parameter `--workdir thedir`.